 The most important local listing platforms are: Google My Business, Bing Places, Apple Maps, and Yelp.
 All four platforms make it super simple to set up a business listing and provide several ways for donors to find and communicate with nonprofits.
 Nonprofits can even create posts to highlight upcoming events or share important news!

 Citations refer to any online mention of the name, address, and phone number of a nonprofit (like on a local listing).

 Citations appear on any number of platforms including business directories, social media platforms, websites, and apps.
 The most important thing about citations is being consistent.
 Use the same information and format for your phone number, name, and address.
-Search engines use citations to validate the business information of a nonprofit and even use them for rankings!
+Search engines use citations to validate the business information of a nonprofit and even use them for those oh-so-important nonprofit search engine rankings!
 Nonprofits that keep their information consistent will see the best results.